 The Wedding Celebration

-Choosing dates and hours
+Choosing dates and hours of marriage

 Horoscopes are especially important for the wedding and numerous checks are made, for no one would want to start a marriage off on the wrong foot.
 Usually the day before the wedding, the boy’s family has a banquet.
 Among the poor, it may be a tea party or nothing at all.